 - While stiffness depends on the composition, the thickness of the blade.
 The stiff blade doesn’t have vibrations.
 The carbon blade is stiff.
 And stiffness is the opposite of flexibility.
 The stiff blade is less flexible and inversely, the flexible blade is less stiff.

 Top 10 professional table tennis blade

 There are many good table tennis blades out there.
-All of these rackets share the same properties: Sharp feeling, clear vibration, and powerful!
+All of these rackets share the same properties: Sharp feeling, clear vibration, and power!
 In general, there are some very good brands like Butterfly, Stiga, Double Happiness, Nittaku, Darker, OSP, Tibhar, Yasaka, and Donic.
 This list is not exclusive!
 You should consider it as the reference for the very good blades for a serious table tennis player!

 - Butterfly Viscaria